Lagrangian concordance of Legendrian knots: Introduction

 \section{Introduction}

-A contact structure $\xi$ on a 3-manifold $M$ is a completely non-integrable 2-plane field (i.e. it is locally defined as the kernel of a 1-form $\al$ such that $\al\wedge d\al\not= 0$).
-Throughout this paper $M$ will be oriented and the contact structure will be assumed to be positive and transversally orientable.
-Transversally orientable means that the 1-form $\al$ can be globally defined and the positivity condition means that $\al\wedge d\al >0$ (note that this really a condition on the contact structure and not the 1-form defining it).
-The completely non-integrable condition implies that any surface embedded in $M$ cannot be tangent to $\xi$.
-However many one-dimensional manifolds tangent to $\xi$ exist, and they are said to be Legendrian.
-Namely a Legendrian knot in $M$ is a map $\gamma :S^1\emb M$ such that $\forall s\in S^1,T_s\gamma\subset\xi$($\Leftrightarrow\gamma^*\al=0$).
-Two Legendrian knots are Legendrian isotopic if there is an isotopy $H$ between them such that $H(\cdot ,t)$ is a Legendrian knot for all $t$.
-To a Legendrian knot one can associate three classical invariants:\\
+A contact structure $\xi$ on a $3$--manifold $Y$ is a completely non-integrable $2$--plane field (ie it is locally defined as the kernel of a $1$--form $\al$ such that $\al\wedge d\al\not= 0$).
+Through this paper $Y$ will be oriented and the contact structure will be assumed to be transversally orientable and positive.
+Transversally orientable means that the $1$--form $\al$ can be globally defined and the positivity condition means that $\al\wedge d\al >0$ (note that this is really a condition on the contact structure and not on the $1$--form defining it).